semarie/sysclean/README.md

 # FILES
-     /etc/sysclean.ignore  Each line of the file contains the name of a path to ignore during filesystem walking, specified by its absolute pathname, one per line.
-Shell globbing is supported in pathnames, see
+     /etc/sysclean.ignore  Each line of the file contains the name of a path to ignore during filesystem walk, specified by its absolute pathname, one per line.
+Shell globbing is supported in pathnames, see File::Glob(3p) for
-                           File::Glob(3p) for syntax details.
-If the pattern matches a directory, sysclean will not explore it, so all files behind will be ignored too.
-For compatibility with changelist(5) file format, the
-                           character `+' is skipped at beginning of line.
-                           Additional files can be included with the @include keyword, for example:
+                           syntax details.
+If the pattern matches a directory, sysclean will not explore it, all files within will be ignored too.
+For compatibility with changelist(5) file format, the character `+' is skipped at the beginning of line.
+Additional files can be included with the @include keyword, for
+                           example:

                                  @include "/etc/changelist"